jhkl12/2021_Tokyo_Olympic_Games_Recap/README.md

 ## Functionality & MVPs
 Users will be able to:
--distinguish the highest medal earning countries without mouse movement -hover over countries to display the models won.
+* distinguish the highest medal earning countries without mouse movement
+* hover over countries to display the models won.
--click on countries to display a detailed breakdown of medals, athletes, and events
+* click on countries to display a detailed breakdown of medals, athletes, and events

 In addition, this project will include:
--links to LinkedIn,Github, and personal site
+* links to LinkedIn,Github, and personal site
--A production README
+* A production README

 ## Wireframe
 https://wireframe.cc/ETwvM4